Security

 What still requires discipline

-resistance by default.
-The
+channel resistance by default.
+The stdlib crypto primitives are

-cryptocog provides primitives whose implementations are manually verified as constant-time; avoid branching on secret bytes in your own code. - Supply-chain trust — see the trust model for cog signatures and advisories.
+core.security.util.constant_time_eqis mandatory for any secret-byte comparison.
+Don't branch on secret bytes in your own code. - Supply-chain trust — see the trust model for cog signatures and advisories.

 - Resource exhaustion — DoS via memory, open FDs, task queues.